AmbiDrop: Array-Agnostic Speech Enhancement Using Ambisonics Encoding and Dropout-Based Learning: Conclusions

 This work introduced AmbiDrop, a novel Ambisonics-based framework for array-agnostic speech enhancement.
 By leveraging Ambisonics encoding as a geometry-independent representation and incorporating channel-wise dropout to mitigate encoding errors, the method eliminates the need for training across multiple microphone geometries.

 Through experiments on simulated and real-world arrays, we demonstrated that the proposed approach maintains competitive performance on arrays that are seen for the baseline, while substantially outperforming the baseline model when evaluated on unseen arrays.
 Notably, AmbiDrop generalizes effectively even to a real-world AR glasses array, confirming its robustness to both synthetic and practical array configurations.
+While experiments included only arrays with 5 microphones, the Ambisonics representation could potentially generalize to other microphone counts, an aspect which is beyond the scope of this study.
 Overall, AmbiDrop provides a scalable and practical solution for multichannel speech enhancement across diverse recording devices.

-Future work is proposed to focus on evaluating the AmbiDrop framework with alternative DNN architecture and dropout processes, and validate its performance on real-world datasets.
+Future work is proposed to focus on evaluating the AmbiDrop framework with alternative DNN architectures and dropout processes, and validate its performance on real-world datasets.